You can publish a new version of the Sales template, but this will impact the assessments already made with an earlier version of the Sales template.

 Adding or deleting Answers

 If you add or delete Answers in the template, all assessment scores will be changed because the relative weights of the answers change.
+See this link about the importance and score.

 In addition, deleting an answer will also mean that all questions with that answer will be reset to N/A.